 Timing is everything and when dealing with cyberattacks; the longer it takes to detect the attack, the more time a threat can mature and access data.
 During a breach, agents behind these attacks can conduct surveillance, steal data, and spy on your organization, all of which increases the cost and the consequences of an attack.

 Simply collecting logs and alerts on possible security breaches against your IT infrastructure is not enough.
 Locating, analyzing, and mitigating malicious attacks requires swift and accurate action.
 As such, organizations need to continuously monitor all the elements of their infrastructure, correlate the security events for meaning, add and apply historical context and trending information, and analyze the outcomes to smartly and quickly spot trends and patterns that are out of the ordinary.
-This is exactly what you get with CenturyLink’s Security Log Monitoring with Trending and Threat Analysis, delivered via our Managed Security Services Portal.
+This is exactly what you get with CenturyLink’s Security Log Monitoring, delivered via our Managed Security Services Portal.

 In an age of rapid evolution of increasingly efficient password cracking tools, brute force attacks are prevalent.
 The detection of such attacks is essential to businesses to safeguard their data and systems.
 A brute force attack is essentially a trial-and-error method used in an attempt to obtain valuable and private information such as a user-generated password or a personal identification number (PIN).
 In this type of attack, automated software can be used to generate a large number of consecutive permutations of a word and numerical combinations to access the desired data.
 Malicious hackers may use this to crack and access encrypted data externally, or security analysts and IT managers could use it to test an organization's network security internally.